How to Run Three Phase Motor On Single Phase Power supply:

 The start capacitor should be 4 to 5 times than running capacitors to match the induction motor high starting current.

 Start capacitor = 50-100µF/HP.
 Run capacitors = 12-16µF/HP.

 Note: The Motor should be connected in delta connection, as the motor single winding receives full voltage.
-So if you are planning to run a three phase motor on single phase, recommended connection is delta.
+So if you are planning to run a three-phase motor on single phase, the recommended connection is delta.

 Limitation of Static phase converters: